cardano-foundation/CIPs/CIP-0095/README.md

 The connected wallet account provides the account's public DRep Key, derivation as described in [DRep Key](#DRep-key).

+These are used by the client to identify the user's on-chain CIP-1694 interactions, i.e. if a user has registered to be a DRep.

 ##### Returns

-The wallet account's DRep Key.
+The wallet account's public DRep Key.

 #### `api.getActivePubStakeKeys(): Promise<PubStakeKey[]>`